ChainLaunch

 Building monitoring from scratch: Prometheus + Grafana + custom exporters just to see basic node health

-Onboarding new organizations takes weeks of certificate exchange, configuration updates, and testing
+Onboarding new organisations takes weeks of certificate exchange, configuration updates, and testing

 When something breaks at 2 AM, you're debugging raw Docker logs and gRPC errors with no dashboard